 Viewing certain foods as "forbidden" or actively trying to suppress your desire to eat them often intensifies cravings for them.

-Solution: While you may be trying to avoid a certain food, try to slowly eliminate it out of your diet.
-You can also choose to eliminate it completely, and only have it on occasion, such as one a week in moderation.
+Solution: While you may be trying to avoid certain foods, try to slowly eliminate it out of your diet, instead of cutting it out completely forever.
+Alternatively, you can choose to eliminate it completely, and only have it on occasion, such as one a week in moderation.

-Solution: Choose a healthier alternative.
-Stressed individuals often report experiencing more cravings than non-stressed individuals, and sometimes opting for a healthier alternative when watching a Netflix movie might just be a better option for your health.
+Instead, choose a healthier non-food alternative.
+My clients who are often undergoing some form of stress often report experiencing more cravings than my non-stressed clients.
+Additionally, sometimes opting for a healthier alternative when watching a Netflix movie might just be a better option for your health.
 Think of drinking water before buying soda, enjoying a delicious fruit and cheese platter instead of having popcorn, nachos, and melted cheese.
-Where there's a will to eat healthier, there is always a way to do it!
+Where there's a will to eat healthier, there is certainly always a way to do it!